-The Department took a fresh look at how industrial development within the City has previously been managed and if there is justification for a different approach.
-Our analysis of how existing industrial activities affect their immediate environs provided us with a strong indication that such uses are not typically appropriate within a city environment.
-Some of the common issues which we observed in connection with existing industrial activities within the City were a need for vehicular access to buildings which meant vehicles crossing over sidewalks, inappropriate frontages which negatively affected the streetscape (particularly during evening hours), noise, unpleasant fumes and the lack of activity associated with these uses, which causes safety issues, particularly in the evening.
+Analysis of how existing industrial activities affect their immediate environs provides a strong indication that such uses are not typically appropriate within a city environment.
+Some of the common issues which are routinely observed in connection with existing industrial activities within the City are a requirement for vehicular access to buildings which meant vehicles crossing over sidewalks, inappropriate frontages which negatively affected the streetscape (particularly during evening hours), noise, unpleasant fumes and the lack of activity associated with these uses, which causes safety issues, particularly in the evening.

 It was also apparent in one instance that industrial activities taking place within a site have incrementally intensified over a number of years, leading to nearby buildings also being utilised by the same business and a large vacant lot being stifled from development activity.
-All of these issues have solidified our belief that the City is not an appropriate location for industrial activity.
+All of these issues have solidified the stance that the City is not an appropriate location for increased industrial activity.